Back to DWU AI Articles

 Debt-to-Capitalization 43% (adjusted)

 No Ancillary Revenue (Historically).
 The Transformation Plan addresses this partially through assigned seating (estimated $300M upside).
 However, Southwest still lacks "bag fees" ($25-35 per bag, each direction), "change fees" ($50-100 per ticket), "seat selection fees" ($15-25), and "premium boarding" fees that generate $1.5B+ in annual ancillary revenue at competitors.
+Additionally, Southwest is discontinuing its fuel hedging program effective 2025, having paid $157 million in hedging premiums in 2024 alone.

 Credit Profile and Rating Assessment

-Southwest Airlines maintains an investment-grade credit rating from all three major rating agencies, though with mixed outlooks following FY2024 results:
+Southwest Airlines maintains an investment-grade credit rating from all three rating agencies, though with mixed outlooks following FY2024 results:

 • S&P: BBB (Upper-Medium Grade; negative outlook).

-• Fitch: BBB+ (Upper-Medium Grade; stable outlook).
+• Fitch: BBB+ (Upper-Medium Grade; negative outlook as of April 2025).

 • Negative free cash flow.
 FY2024's -$1.62 billion FCF is unsustainable if sustained.
 Negative FCF prevents debt reduction and threatens dividend/buyback capacity.